 10. Ultra high energy cosmic rays

-Ultra-high energy cosmic rays (UHECRs) are cosmic rays with energy higher than 226.
-Top ten open problems in physics eV.
+Ultra-high energy cosmic rays (UHECRs) are cosmic rays with energy higher than eV.
 They strike the atmosphere and produce spectacular showers of daughter particles, and that is how we detect them (about hundred events per year or so).

 The problem is that the source of UHECRs is unknown.
 They cannot be of cosmological origin (that is, they are not created in the early Universe when energies were high and then travel to us over very large distances) – Greizen-Zatsepin-Kuzmin (GZK) cutoff forbids that.
 (The physics behind GZK is basically that ultra-high energy cosmic rays flying over cosmological distances should scatter on quanta of cosmic microwave background radiation and inevitably loose energy.)
 On the other hand, if they are not of cosmological origin, following their trajectory we don’t quite see what is their source on the sky.
 Recently, Pierre Auger collaboration has claimed that active galactic nuclei may be the source (see the picture above), but the community is not yet quite sure of that.